Musialkov/Musialkov/README.md

-- 👋 Hi, I’m Hubert Musiała (@Musialkov)
+- 👋 Hi, I’m Hubert Musiała (@Musialkov) and I am a student of Applied Computer Science
-- 👀 I’m interested in game programing especially in Unity
+- 👀 I’m interested in game programing especially in Unity and I want to connect my future with it.
+I really like to learn new things
-- 🌱 I’m currently learning interimidiate thing in Unity

 <!---